Transgender genocide: Biomedical and genetic ethics

-Rachel Anne Williams, in a 2019 book, suggested that biomedical research on trans identity may increase the practice of trans genocide.
-Such concerns were reflected in the findings of two 2022 articles in genetics journals about perspectives on trans-associated genetic research (TAGR).
-Many of those surveyed by Rajkovic et alia believe that genetic research could end up with a kind of "eugenics" that would, in effect, "eliminate" transgender people, while some respondents feared that, in more transphobic areas, trans-associated research would lead to "medical genocide."
+Some surveys have indicated that there is a concern among transgender individuals that trans-associated genetic research may lead to eugenics.
+A study conducted in 2021 found that many of those surveyed believe that genetic research could end up with a kind of "eugenics" that would, in effect, "eliminate" transgender people, while some respondents feared that, in more transphobic areas, trans-associated research would lead to "medical genocide".
+This concern has been supported by scholars who highlight the link between the medical care transgender people can access and receive and eugenics movements historically and contemporaneously.
+In 2022, a study found that almost of half of individuals interviewed feared the "weeding out" of LGBTQ people while a quarter explicitly referred to "cleansing or eugenics".
+Lawyer Agripino Kennedy shows the link of biological essentialist language in recent US laws and bills targeting transgender people to eugenic ideologies, and the history of eugenic laws targeting the queer community, and transgender people specifically in the US and Germany.

 Sterilization that is forced upon transgender people, in order to obtain legal recognition, is characterized by political theorist Anna Carastathis as a violation of reproductive rights, eugenic, and genocidal.
-On the extent of this practice among European counties, she cites a 2013 report by the UN Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
+On the extent of this practice among European countries, she cites a 2013 report by the UN Special Rapporteur on Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
 Recognizing that transgender persons are not covered by legal definitions of genocide, she argues "that trans people are systematically written out of legal existence" both through the compulsory sterilization and their exclusion from the Genocide Convention.
 In contradistinction to Carastathis, political scientist Jemima Repo argues that compulsory sterilization does give transgender people a political existence, but at the expense of a capacity to extend kinship (i.e., family) into the future.
 As a result, Repo says that reproduction, at least in Finland, becomes a mode of transgender resistance in the face of sterilization demands.

 Other fields

 Transgender genocide has been examined by scholars of queer studies, hate studies, and other fields.
+Katerina Standish building on the idea of gendercide, uses the term transicide for gendercidal violence committed against those for "their nonconformity to the sex-gender binary".
+She further argues how as femicide is theorized as a form of genocidal violence, the same should be the case in understanding transicide.
+Caitlin Biddolph highlights that queer victims of crimes such as genocide have previously chosen silence in legal proceedings where they were likely to face discrimination and punishment for their queer identities.